-The Board of Trustees has specific duties and powers under its by-laws.
+The Board of Trustees has specific duties and powers under its bylaws.

-Trustee terms are three years except for the three public Trustees, who serve two-year terms.
+Terms are three years except for the three public Trustees, who serve two-year terms.

-Two-day meetings of the Board of Trustees are held in February, May, and October.
+Meetings of the Board of Trustees are held in February, May, and October.
 The October meeting is the Board's Annual Meeting, and the February and May meetings are the Board's Regular Meetings.
 Other meetings may be called by the Board Chair when needed.
 In addition, electronic mail is used for information sharing and discussions on a regular basis.